Frequently Asked Questions

-Attend one of our orientations, given the 4th Thursday each month from 5:30-7:30 pm.
-After the orientation, we hold a 90 minute discussion for people who’ve already had the surgery.
+Attend one of our orientations, given the fourth Thursday each month from 5:30PM-7:30PM.
+After the orientation, we hold a 90 minute discussion for people who've already had the surgery.
 For more information, call 718.780.3288.

-If my doctor decides I’m a candidate for the surgery, what are next steps?
+If my doctor decides I'm a candidate for the weight loss surgery, what are next steps?

-Once you and your doctor have agreed that you’re a candidate for the surgery, you’ll want to attend one of our information sessions, held the 4th Thursday of every month.
-Then you’ll need to organize you medical records and contact your insurance company to receive the proper insurance forms and options for payment plans.
-Lastly, you’ll want to schedule a consultation with your doctor.
+Once you and your doctor have agreed that you're a candidate for the surgery, you'll want to attend one of our information sessions, held the fourth Thursday of every month.
+Then you'll need to organize your medical records and contact your insurance company to receive the proper insurance forms and options for payment plans.
+Lastly, you'll want to schedule a consultation with a doctor.
 You can do that by calling 718.780.3288.

 For more information, please call 718.780.3288.